mastering-microservices/tutorial_en/monolith/monolith.md

 cloc src/ webpack/ *.json *.xml
 ```

-Estimate the cost and the time for developing (and testing) the `online-store` application using this [salary calculator](https://stackoverflow.com/jobs/salary) and a [Cocomo calculator](http://softwarecost.org/tools/COCOMO/).
-Your team members are mainly **full stack developers**.
+Estimate the new cost and the new time for coding the basic application using a [Cocomo calculator](http://softwarecost.org/tools/COCOMO/) and some job salary propositions for fulstack developers.

 Run the application in `dev` profile.